A disturbing FABLE of mergers, feedback, turbulence, and mass biases in simulated galaxy clusters: Results

 The centre-left panel shows thermal electron pressure, normalised by $P_\mathrm{e, 200}$ (see equation~(\ref{Eqn:P200})).
-The median profiles are fairly consistent as a function of redshift, though we notice some deviations from self-similar evolution ($E(z)^{-8/3}$, dashed lines) in the bottom panel.
-At $z=1$ and $2$ we find a lower pressure than expected in the very centre of the halo, and higher pressure around \rtwo, again indicative of strong AGN feedback ejecting gas towards the outskirts.
-IllustrisTNG haloes exhibit higher electron pressures than found in FABLE, consistent with the higher gas temperatures and higher gas densities (in cluster outskirts) shown in the top two panels.
-We also show the best fitting profile from the ESZ sample of \textit{Planck} \citep[][dashed blue-grey line]{PlanckV2013}, which is consistent with the X-COP sample, although both lie slightly above the profiles of FABLE.
-Both of these have larger average masses than FABLE, meaning higher average pressures.
-This, together with too strong FABLE AGN feedback that lowers central densities and hence pressures, could explain the difference.
+The median profiles are fairly consistent as a function of redshift, though we notice some signs of deviation from self-similar evolution ($E(z)^{-8/3}$, dashed lines) in the bottom panel.
+At $z=1$ and $2$ we find a lower pressure than expected in the very centre of the halo, and higher pressure around \rtwo, indicative of strong AGN feedback ejecting gas towards the outskirts.
+Again though, this lies within $1\sigma$ from the self-similar evolution due to the significant scatter, and we would need a larger sample \citep[like in IllustrisTNG,][]{Barnes2018} to more definitively investigate these changes in \textsc{fable}.
+IllustrisTNG haloes exhibit higher electron pressures than found in \textsc{fable}, consistent with the higher gas temperatures and higher gas densities (in cluster outskirts) shown in the top two panels.
+We also show the best fitting profile from the ESZ sample of \textit{Planck} \citep[][dashed blue-grey line]{PlanckV2013}, which is consistent with the X-COP sample, although both lie slightly above the profiles of \textsc{fable}.
+Both of these have larger average masses than \textsc{fable}, meaning higher average pressures.
+Indeed, the median pressure profile of the high-mass \textsc{fable} sample lies much closer to the observed data outside of $0.1$\rtwo.
+The central pressure of this sample is higher than observed, which is consistent with the high central temperatures in \textsc{fable} driven by too strong AGN feedback.